Ventnor Botanic Garden

 Access to the collections

-Public opening hours:Mon-Sun: All the time, except temperate house
+Public opening hours:Mon-Sun: All year except Christmas Day

 Guiding principles behind the collection